finity69x2/cover-position-preset-row/README.md

 The values for the colors can be any valid color string in "HEX", "RGB" or by color name.

+If no custom setting is provided it will use the 'default' value for that individual setting.

 If the cover position is changed via any other means (slider, service call, etc) the buttons will indicate which range the cover position is in based on the setpoint settings in the config.